Get Your Red Diesel Quote Today!

 Red Diesel is used by our industrial, commercial, agricultural and construction customers in a wide variety of uses from heating right through to tower cranes, excavators, diggers, tractors, etc.

 Red diesel is the low duty form of diesel and can be used in off-road untaxed vehicles i.e. agricultural / industrial / construction machinery and as home heating only.
-As red diesel is minimally taxed, it cannot be used as automotive diesel fuel in normal cars.
+As this fuel is minimally taxed, it cannot be used as automotive diesel fuel in normal cars.
 Customs and Excise regulations require minimally taxed diesel to have a special red dye.
-This way the inspectors can quickly and conclusively identify the presence of red diesel and take appropriate action against the offender.
+This way the inspectors can quickly and conclusively identify the presence of it and take appropriate action against the offender.

-1. We have over 65 years experience in selling and distributing red diesel – Giving the customer what they want, when they want it.
+1. We have over 65 years experience in selling and distributing fuels & lubricants – Giving the customer what they want, when they want it.

 2. Same or next day gas oil delivery service if you’re in an emergency.